 But, the primary purpose of Gig Hustlers is to support happier and healthier living through more time, freedom and independence.

-If anything, it promotes simple living and frugality so that your side hustle meets your income needs sooner, not later (never if you spend it faster than can you earn it.
-Or worse, use it as leverage to go into debt).
+If anything, it promotes simple living and frugality so that your side hustle meets your income needs sooner, not later.

 Being creative with your money management and pursuing less stuff, not more, is the quickest way out of debt, the quickest way to turn your side gig into your main gig, and the quickest way to begin living a kicka** life.